-When brain tumor cells absorb a molecule named haemetaporphyrin, exposure to high-intensity laser light will kill the cells.
-A treatment based on this rationale has been developed in Australia but apparently has been ignored elsewhere.
-Early results with this approach were not impressive but the most recent report of clinical trial results with patients with newly-diagnosed high-grade gliomas indicates greater success.
-For patients with AA- III tumors median survival was 77 months while that for glioblastoma patients was 14 months (267).
+When brain tumor cells absorb a molecule named haemetaporphyrin (and other photosensitizers), exposure to high-intensity laser light will kill the cells.
+A treatment based on this rationale has been developed in Australia, used there and in some places in Europe, but not to my knowledge in the United States.
+Early results with this approach were not impressive but the most recent report of clinical trial results with patients with newly diagnosed high-grade gliomas indicates greater success.
+For patients with AA- III tumors median survival was 77 months while that for glioblastoma patients was 14 months (284).
 More impressive were long-term survival rates, as 73% of grade III patients survived longer than 3 years, as did 25% of glioblastoma patients.
 Also impressive were the results for patients with recurrent tumors.
 Median survival was 67 months for AA-3 patients and 14.9 months for GBM.
 Forty-one percent of patients with recurrent GBM survived beyond 24 months, and 37% beyond 36 month.
+However, a review (285) of six different clinical trials using the procedure indicated wide variability in outcomes, with an aggregate median survival for newly diagnosed GBM of 14.3 months and for recurrent GBM tumors of 10 months.
 The treatment was reported to have minimal toxicity.